-The Office of the Police, Fire and Crime Commissioner (OPFCC) for Essex is committed to dealing with all contact, correspondence and complaints equitably, effectively and in a timely manner.
+The Police, Fire and Crime Commissioner (PFCC) for Essex is committed to dealing with all contact, correspondence and complaints equitably, effectively and in a timely manner.

-The OPFCC does not seek to limit contact that individuals have with the Office, or with the Police, Fire and Crime Commissioner (PFCC) or his / her Deputy.
+The PFCC does not seek to limit contact that individuals have with their office, or with the Police, Fire and Crime Commissioner (PFCC) or his / her Deputy.
 However, there may be occasions when:

-- the behaviour of an individual is such that it prevents the OPFCC from dealing effectively with their concern; - an individual's behaviour causes harassment or distress to OPFCC staff members, and / or - where dealing with an individual's contact, correspondence and / or complaints has significant resource implications which are not assessed to be proportionate to the nature of the concern itself.
+- the behaviour of an individual is such that it prevents the PFCC's Office from dealing effectively with their concern; - an individual's behaviour causes harassment or distress to the PFCC or their staff members, and / or - where dealing with an individual's contact, correspondence and / or complaints has significant resource implications which are not assessed to be proportionate to the nature of the concern itself.

-In these cases, contact with the individual complainant may be limited or, in more extreme cases, stopped altogether.
+In these cases, contact with the individual complainant may be limited or, in more extreme cases and while protecting their statutory rights, stopped altogether.